 Honda Transalp 650cc, 2002 model – I had the Transalp for a couple of years before I left the UK in 2011, I originally bought it because it was a cheap touring bike.
 Whereas now I would look got a decent well known brand, like Honda, Yamaha or BMW, so that I know I can rely on the quality of the bike.
 Then look at the petrol consumption and tank size, this is so that you aren’t always having to worry about how much petrol you have.
 Luckily the fuel consumption on my bike wasn’t bad.
 I could go about 450 – 500 Km before having to go to a petrol station, because I carried an extra 10 litre petrol can with me.
 Although I had the bike for 2 years already at the start of the trip, there were some changes that I made to the bike to get it ready for the journey.
 Crash Bars to give the fairings of the bike some protection if I hit anything or dropped the bike, I ordered these online and fitted them myself to save money compared to getting a garage to do the work.
 I was really lucky that when I bought the bike, it came with a set of Givi Panniers.
 They are very tough and have a decent amount of storage space, but I didn’t really look into other pannier options because I already had these.
 One good feature was the keyless access hatch to the top of the pannier for easy access while you are on the road.
 The bike also came with a small top box, but I saw a cheap large top box on the net.
 The problem with this top box was the thickness of the plastic.
 It held up fine on the road but when I was on rough, bumpy ground the plastic snapped and the top box flew off, in the short term I used a bungie net to fasten it back on, then bolted a sheet of metal along the bottom to hold it onto the bike more securely.
 It is probably worth buying a tougher one if your budget will stretch that far, but it depends on where you are going and the road conditions you will pass through.
 To finish off my luggage I bought a leather tank case with tank bag.
 Most tank bags attach to the bike with magnets, but this bag attached to a leather case which straps onto the bike, over the top of the petrol tank.
 The leather case then had clips for the tank bag to connect to.
 I prefer this because it not only protects the tank from being scratched by the magnets moving around, by using clips instead of magnets, but also protects the tank generally by covering it with leather.
 In order to help with maintenance I added a center-stand, this allowed me to lift the bike off the floor so that I could access the wheels for chain adjustment and potential tyre replacements.
 The last adjustment I made was adding a touring screen, this screen was the highest I could find for my bike and reduced the air resistance against my body by lifting it higher.
 The touring screen eventually broke when I dropped the bike and rolled it in Namibia.
 I got my original screen sent to me from the UK before I then sold the bike in Malawi, after riding 38,994Km through Europe and Africa.

 First Aid Kit – It is always important to take a first aid kit, whether you are just going out hiking for a day, or taking a longer trip for years at a time.
 My first aid kit started out with bandages, plasters, antiseptic wipes, plastic gloves, tweezers and scissors.
-But as I travel around I keep picking up medications from other people who no longer need them, or from having to buy them when I am sick.
+But as I travelled around I kept picking up medications from other people who no longer need them, or from having to buy them when I got sick.
 For example, travelling through Africa I bought a Malaria treatment which I carried with me in case I got Malaria, or when I was in Malawi I carried medication for Bilharzia.
-So although the basics of my first aid kit stay pretty consistent, I adapt it for the country or environment that I am travelling through.
+So although the basics of my first aid kit stay pretty consistent, I adapted it for the country or environment that I travelled through.

 Tent – I was surprised that my tent lasted as long as it did.
 It was a very cheap tent from the summer section of my local supermarket.
 A basic dome tent with a porch style entrance.
 This tent wasn’t ideal for travelling, as it didn’t pack down very small and wasn’t particularly light weight.
 But this wasn’t too much of a problem for me as I could strap it onto the bike and didn’t have to carry it around very often.
 People choose tents for all sorts of different reasons, if size and weight isn’t much of an issue then you can get a cheap tent and just replace it, if it breaks, but when I started researching tents for my trip through Asia I found a lot of better tents for travelling with.
 I discuss this more in the equipment page for my bicycle trip.